By Sandi Gohn

 Getting into the Coast Guard is a simple enough process – but that doesn’t mean it is easy.
 Just like joining any other branch of the military, anyone wanting to get into the Coast Guard must first talk to a recruiter to begin the process and answer any questions.
 Then, upon completing a pre-screening, new applicants will be sent to the closest Military Entrance Processing Center (MEPS) location for further evaluation.

 Once Coast Guard hopefuls have passed all their preliminary testing at MEPS, the next step is to fly to Philadelphia.
-Upon landing at the Philadelphia International Airport, all recruits head to the airport’s USO lounge for one final taste of civilian life before boarding the bus to attend the 53-day Coast Guard Recruit Training in Cape May, New Jersey.
+Upon landing at the Philadelphia International Airport, all recruits can head to the airport’s USO lounge for one final taste of civilian life before boarding the bus to attend the 53-day Coast Guard Recruit Training in Cape May, New Jersey.

 6. What Celebrities or Other Famous People Served in the Coast Guard?